-Join Conrad Carlberg for an in-depth discussion in this video Next steps, part of Data Reduction Techniques Using Excel and R: Business Analytics Deep Dive.
+Join Conrad Carlberg for an in-depth discussion in this video Next steps, part of Business Analytics: Data Reduction Techniques Using Excel and R.

 - You've resurfaced after this deep dive…into the topic of data reduction.…I'd like to thank you for the time…you've spent with me exploring…how to use principal components analysis…in the reduction of variables,…and how to use cluster analysis…into finding groups of people.…I hope you've seen how those two techniques…can work together and in fact nurture one another,…and I hope you've see how the…applications R and excel go about their…analytic business in very different ways.…Each application in fact brings…advantages that the other does not.…